novel-zlood/novel-zlood.github.io/source/ftmg/index.md

 ---
-title: For the Music Genius
+title: ftmg
 date: 2024-07-03 11:17:39
 ---

+# For the Music Genius

 ## Chapter list